HumphrysFamilyTree.com

 Ernest Augustus, Elector of Hanover,

-1. George I, reigned 1714-27,
+1. George I.

-ancestor of all later monarchs.
+Ancestor of all later monarchs.

 The Royal line is the product of a series of political decisions